Ayman437/NA-Image-File-Converter/README.md

---> I want to note that if you are on github and you want to use the software like any normal program on your computer "Windows 10+ 64-bit", just download "exe_program.rar" and extract it and then use it as an ordinary exe program.
+--> I want to note that if you are on Github and you want to use the software like any normal program on your computer "Windows 10+ 64-bit", just download "exe_program.rar" and extract it and then use it as an ordinary exe program.

 ## Instructions for normal user